California Rules of Court 2026

 (1) Professional providers must keep a record for each case, including the following:

-(A) A written record of each contact and visit;
+(A) A written record of each contact, visit, and exchange;

 (D) Any incidence of abuse as required by law.